Gamified Virtual World Platform in Australia Integrates Simulation into Higher Education

 How often in education do we hear comments like, “Greatest game I’ve ever played!
-Or, ”Hi, I’m Will, a first year student that is a Playconomics addict.”
+Or, ”Hi, I’m Will, a first-year student that is a Playconomics addict.”

-These are responses to the award-winning work of two associate professors at University of New South Wales School of Business.
+These are responses to the award-winning work of two associate professors at the University of New South Wales School of Business.
 Their work, UniPlay, makes university courses that are indistinguishable from videogames.

 Dr. Isabella Dobrescu and Dr. Alberto Motta feel that traditional courseware competes with the numerous entertainment options that surround students.
-With that in mind they always seek a better way to engage students.
+With that in mind, they always seek a better way to engage students.